asyaharoyan/brainon-django/README.md

 ![Next/Prev Buttons](static/media/next-btn.png)

-Next and Preview buttons appear as needed depending on which page the user is and if there is a next or preview page.
+Next and Preview buttons appear as needed depending on which page the user is on and if there is a next or preview page.

 ### Comment Form